Glimp, the first app in the world to share remotely blood sugar levels of FreeStyle Libre.

 Minimum requirements of Glimp for smartwatch app are:

 - NFC chip accessibile to third party apps.

 At present day unfortunately only smartwatch compatible with previous requirements is Sony Smartwatch 3, modified as descrive at following link:

 To read Libre sensor move the smartwatch near the sensor.
 It’s not necessary to start up Glimp, when sensor is detected the app automatically starts.
-It is instead mandatory to have the screen on, otherwise Android Wear automatically disables NFC.
+It is instead mandatory to have the screen on, otherwise Android Wear automatically disables NFC as in the smartphone.

 Glimp for smartwatch sync read data with Glimp for smartphone.
 At every reading the glucose values are automatically transferred to the smartphone, and eventually uploaded to DropBox and Nightscout, if configured.

-- Last read glucose value and the trend arrow;
+The app shows last read glucose value and the glucose trend arrow.

 The shown glucose value is the calibrated one, a sit is shown in Glimp for smartphone.